Land and Titles Bill: Controversy

 The Bill and its related legislation has resulted in significant controversy, and been condemned both within Samoa and internationally.

 In April 2020 the Samoa Law Society expressed concern about the bill being passed under urgency through Parliament, without any of the required public consultation.
 Samoa's judiciary also expressed "grave concerns" with the proposed constitutional amendments, via a letter from the Acting Chief Justice Vui Clarence Nelson and co-signed by all judges of the Supreme and District Courts.

 In May 2020 Samoa's Ombudsman Maiava Iulai Toma formally expressed opposition to the Bills in a submission to Parliament, saying that it threatened freedom of religion.
 The United Nations special rapporteur on the Independence of Judges and Lawyers in an open letter to the Samoan government said that new provisions relating to the dismissal of judges would breach international standards on judicial independence and would violate article 14 of the International Covenant on Civil and Political Rights.
 It has also been condemned by Amnesty International and the New Zealand Law Society.

 Opposition to the Bill has led to the resignation of three MPs from the Human Rights Protection Party: Laauli Leuatea Polataivao in May, Faumuina Asi Pauli Wayne Fong in July, and Deputy Prime Minister Fiamē Naomi Mataʻafa in September.
 Mata'afa later denounced the Bill as undermining the rule of law.

 Supporters of the bills view them as embedding Samoan values in the constitution, and explicitly disagreed with the constitution's protection of human rights.
-The Government of Samoa argues that the reforms do not change the existing status quo, and that they do not deal with the alienation of lands to third parties, but rather domestic civil disputes between families about their own customary land.
+The Government of Samoa argues that the reforms do not change the status quo, and that they do not deal with the alienation of lands to third parties, but rather domestic civil disputes between families about their own customary land.
 They also argue that the reforms enhance the coexistence of the laws by creating new appeal rights, and that the judicial review powers of the Supreme Court in the previous regime were strictly for procedural review only, and did not allow for any substantial review by a papalagi Court of Samoan cultural practices and norms.
 Former Chief Justice Patu Tiava'asu'e Falefatu Sapolu has argued in support of the Bills, saying that the customary rights of Samoa cannot encroach on individual rights because the country's way of life is already entrenched in their co-existence both in practice and in law.
 Former Prime Minister Tuilaepa Sailele Malielegaoi has argued that the Westminster system of law does not and cannot dictate to Samoa what its micro or macro applied customary practices should be, and criticised opponents of the bills as "not Samoan".

 The bills were passed on 15 December 2020, with 41 votes in favour and 4 against.